Natural-Intelligence/index_tree/README.md

 Each inner object in the tree have an index node instance that is connecting it to the root.
 When the root of the tree is loaded, only the objects that are in the tree are fetched(Pruning).
-The index nodes are created when the root element is saved and stores in the IndexNode model.
+The index nodes are created when the root element is saved and stored in the IndexNode model.

 Example: